or4nge19/NeuralNetworks/README.md

 - **EnergyDecrease**: Proves that the energy function for a Hopfield network decreases monotonically with each spin update.
 - **DifferentUpdateRules**: Provides various update rules such as synchronous and stochastic updates.

+### File Overview

+- **NeuralNetworks/Hopfield/Basic.lean**: Defines the basic structures and functions for Hopfield networks, including `SpinState`, `HopfieldState`, `HopfieldNetwork`, energy calculation, and update rules.
+- **NeuralNetworks/Hopfield/Convergence.lean**: Proves the convergence of Hopfield networks under certain conditions, showing that starting from any initial state, a finite sequence of single-neuron updates leads to a stable fixed point.
+- **NeuralNetworks/Hopfield/Energy.lean**: Defines the energy function for Hopfield networks and proves that it decreases monotonically with each spin update.
+- **NeuralNetworks/Hopfield/Hebbian.lean**: Implements a classical Hebbian rule for constructing Hopfield networks and shows that each stored pattern is a fixed point.
+- **NeuralNetworks/Hopfield/Asymmetric.lean**: Defines asymmetric Hopfield networks and provides conditions for their convergence.

 ### Getting Started

 To use this formalization, you need to have Lean 4 installed on your system.
 Clone this repository and explore the `HopfieldNetworks` directory for the Lean files and their respective formalizations.

 ### Usage

-The main file for the Hopfield networks formalization is `HopfieldNetworks/Basic.lean`.
+The main file for the Hopfield networks formalization is `NeuralNetworks/Hopfield/Basic.lean`.
 It includes all the definitions, structures, and proofs related to Hopfield networks.
-Additionally, you can find energy-related proofs in `HopfieldNetworks/Energy.lean`, and biased network extensions in `HopfieldNetworks/Biased.lean`.
+Additionally, you can find detailed implementations and proofs in other files within the `NeuralNetworks/Hopfield` directory.

 ### Contributions